Skip to content

 "Both cases open the possibility for clients to access significantly enhanced services, presenting a challenge for small and mid-market firms competing in an increasingly prestige market.
 Unsurprisingly, Glasgow and Edinburgh remain the key hubs of activity, with Aberdeen also noted as a prominent base for work in the energy sector.

 "The research for the 2026 Scotland coverage yielded nearly 550 rankings across 45 practice areas, with just under 60 firms featured in this year’s results.
 Scottish powerhouse Brodies leads the pack with 41 firm rankings, with Burness Paull following close behind with 39 rankings.
-Morten Fraser MacRoberts and Harper Macleod achieve 36 rankings each, and Anderson Strathern complete the top 5 with 30 rankings.
+Morton Fraser MacRoberts and Harper Macleod achieve 36 rankings each, and Anderson Strathern complete the top 5 with 30 rankings.

 "This year’s coverage also features over 700 ranked individuals across the Hall of fame, Leading partner, Next generation lawyers and Leading associate tables.
 Brodies again tops the list with 112 ranked lawyers, while Burness Paull achieved 78 individual rankings.
 Pinsent Masons and CMS rack up 59 lawyer rankings each, and Shepherd and Wedderburn has 51 lawyers ranked."